 BPOM Regulation No. 13/2023 (replacing BPOM Regulation No. 34/2019) covers food categories.
 The food categorization regulation sets guidelines for setting standards, assessments, inspections, and certifications for food safety controls.
+Thus, industry is able to decide quality and food safety requirements (e.g., microbes and heavy metal maximum limits), characteristics of products, product registration, and food additives that can be used and approved on products.
 Domestic and imported food products sold in retail packaging must comply with the provisions on food categories outlined in BPOM Regulation No. 13/2023.
 There are 16 food categories stated in attachments I to XVI.
 If a type of food does not fall under one of the foods categories listed, written approval is required from the head of BPOM.
+BPOM Regulation No. 13/2023 also provides detailed information on the list of approved ingredients derived from plants and animals.
+The approved ingredients list is divided into two categories: